awsdocs/amazon-cloudfront-developer-guide/doc_source/programming-cloudwatch-metrics.md

 + Unit: `None`

 **Cache hit rate**
 The percentage of all cacheable requests for which CloudFront served the content from its cache\.
 HTTP `POST` and `PUT` requests, and errors, are not considered cacheable requests\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `CacheHitRate`
 + Valid statistic: `Average`
 + Unit: `Percent`

 **Origin latency**
 The total time spent, in milliseconds, from when CloudFront receives a request to when it starts providing a response to the network \(not the viewer\), for requests that are served from the origin, not the CloudFront cache\.
 This is also known as *first byte latency*, or *time\-to\-first\-byte*\.
-To get this metric, you must first [enable additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
+To get this metric, you must first [turn on additional metrics](viewing-cloudfront-metrics.md#monitoring-console.distributions-additional)\.
 + Metric name: `OriginLatency`
 + Valid statistic: `Percentile`
 + Unit: `Milliseconds`